Homebound Placement during the Pandemic

-- That you have read, studied, and thought about all of your options for your child and public school and you want your child to do at home learning.
-If not, please read: Should you keep your student at home or send them to school?
-How to Decide for Fall 2020.
-You can just come back here afterward.
+- You have read, studied, and thought about your options for your child and public school, and you want your child to do at-home learning.

-- Your state does not offer cyber charters, and your school district is not offering a distance-learning option.
-If they are offering a distance learning option for any gen ed students, they must offer it to all students.
+- Your state does not offer cyber charters, and your school district does not offer a distance-learning option.
+If they offer a distance learning option for general education students, they must offer it to all students.
 (FAPE, y’all!)

 What you need to prove is this: